Wednesday, 5 November 2014

 And Satan stood up against Israel, and provoked David to number Israel.
 1Ch 21:1

-Both these verses from two different books in the Bible describe the same event.
-In the first instance we read that the anger of the Lord was kindled, which is a separate part of the sentence from he moved David.
-The translators even inseted a comma between the two parts of the sentence.
-However, it is often interpreted in this way: the anger of the Lord was kindled and the Lord moved David.
-But that is not what it says.
-Looking at he moved David we should understand that the word "he" is in unspecified (unidentified) form here.
+However, it may equally (and better) be interpreted in this way: the anger of the Lord was kindled and the Lord moved David.
+But that is not what it says in the translation.
+Looking at "he moved David" we should understand that the word "he" is in unspecified (unidentified) form here.
 We can not automatically assume the he refers to God.
 So we need to know what the Word also says and read 1 Chronicles 21:1, which clarifies it perfectly.

 Who moved David?

-I like the bracket idea that Murray comes with when reading the old covenant.
-I do the same, but my bracket says: always orientate yourself to where Jesus and the cross stands in relation to the part you are reading.
-The cross changes everything.
-It is the place where God did satisfy All of His wrath.
 The cross is the definitive point between the old covenant and the new testament, between death and life, between darkness and light.
 Not the white page in the Bible separating the two.

-I also agree that the old covenant does not contain a full doctrine on satan because people living in the old did not have the ways and means or power to resist him, whilst we do!
-I wrote on this in my series Inherited Authority to Rule Part-1Part 2 & Part 3.
-I do believe that, even today, we need a fuller revelation and more time spent on the goodness of God rather than giving much time to any doctrine of the devil.
+I also agree that the old covenant does not contain a full doctrine on satan, because people living in the old did not have the ways and means or power to resist him, whilst we do!

-There is something, though, about goodness and evil that we need to also understand.
+There is something though, about goodness and evil that we need to also understand.
 Goodness (and evil for that matter) is a very, very subjective matter and depends fundamentally on where I stand and where (with whom) I position myself.
 Remember Jesus said those who are not for us are against us?

 I want to explain something that I learned from the Father's heart.
 The best I know how to do this is from a childlike perspective.
 So, here goes: